shoumodip/dwmbar/README.md

 "
 ```

 The syntax for a timed module is `<command>|<seconds>`.
-So in the example above, the `clock` module will be refreseh every 60 seconds, which makes perfect sense.
+So in the example above, the `clock` module will be refreshed every 60 seconds, which makes perfect sense.
 A clock is *supposed* to update, that's what it's there for in the first place!

 ## Actions
 There are a grand total of 4 actions which `dwmbar` exposes to you.
 These are useful in scripts, where you might want to control the statusbar.